MarkRVinson/MarkRVinson.github.io/index.md

 ---
 ### Field Research
 I have studied aquatic plants, invertebrates, and fish from caves, springs, rivers, lakes and wetlands in deserts, jungles, mountains, and the arctic.
 I have collaborated with scientists throughout the United States, Canada, Pakistan, and Africa.
-I am comfortable in uncomfortable places.
+I am comfortable in uncomfortable places.  <br>
 Yes, of course I ate most these.
 Along the Line of Control, Neelum Valley, Pakistan.<img src="images/IMG_0243.jpg?raw=true"/> <br>
 [full screen view](images/IMG_0243.jpg)
 <br>